 Infertility is the inability to conceive (reproduce) after at least one year of unprotected intercourse.
 Since most people are able to conceive within this time, physicians recommend that couples unable to do so be assessed for fertility problems.
 In men, hormone disorders, illness, reproductive anatomy trauma and obstruction, and sexual dysfunction can temporarily or permanently affect sperm and prevent conception.
 Some disorders become more difficult to treat the longer they persist without treatment.
 About 40% of infertility cases are related to male reproductive problems.

-Under Dr. Thompson's leadership as medical director of UroPoint Centers for Male Fertility, we specialize in the comprehensive evaluation of male infertility, including in-office semen analysis and hormonal evaluation.
+Under the leadership of Fellowship-Trained, Board Certified Urologist, Alex Tatem, MD, the Urology of Indiana Men’s Health Center specializes in the comprehensive evaluation of male infertility, including in-office semen analysis and hormonal evaluation.
 Treatments include microsurgical reconstruction of the male reproductive tract, vasectomy reversals, sperm aspiration, surgical repair of varicoceles, as well as treatment of ejaculatory dysfunction, hormonal imbalance and infectious complications.

 - The primary causes of male infertility are problems with sperm production or delivery.
 Impaired production or delivery may result from hormonal dysfunction, trauma or defect in the reproductive system, and/ or illness.